 There are several cookie management options available to you.
 Please note that changes you make to your cookie preferences may make using our services a less satisfying experience as they may not be as personalized to you.
 In some cases, you may even find yourself unable to use all or part of our services.

-Adjust your cookies

-You can set and adjust your cookies preferences at any time by heading to your account settings in your app and adjusting your app cookie preferences there.

 Browser and devices controls

 Some web browsers provide settings that allow you to control or reject cookies or to alert you when a cookie is placed on your computer.
 The procedure for managing cookies is slightly different for each internet browser.
 You can check the specific steps in your particular browser help menu.